Paul D. Deeble

 Dr. Paul Deeble joined the biology department at Mary Baldwin University in 2002 as an assistant professor.

-In addition to Dr. Deeble’s love for teaching, he enjoys road and mountain biking, playing soccer, serving as a run leader for “Squirrels on the Run”, and participating in the American Cancer Society Relay for Life.
-Most of all Dr. Deeble enjoys spending time with his wife, Dr. Jennifer Visger, and daughter Zoe.
+In addition to Dr. Deeble’s love for teaching, he enjoys cycling, playing golf, walking his dogs, and working on his family’s small hobby farm.
+Most of all Dr. Deeble enjoys spending time with his wife, Dr. Jennifer Visger, and two daughters Zoe and Sadie.